 In this article KFFL breaks down the fantasy football sleepers of the week.
 We will avoid marquee names because players of that caliber are rarely benched, regardless of their matchup.
 Instead, we will focus on the players that make your fantasy lineup decisions stressful each week.
-Read on to learn which midrange to low-end players that you wouldn't necessarily consider that you need to get into your lineup.
+Read on to learn which midrange to low-end players you wouldn't necessarily consider that you need to get into your lineup.

 Fantasy football sleepers: Quarterbacks